School Choice and Blackbaud Software

 How much assistance are states providing?

-More than half of U.S. states and the District of Columbia now have at least one school choice program, but no two are exactly alike.
+More than thirty U.S. states, Puerto Rico, and the District of Columbia now have at least one school choice program, but no two are exactly alike.
 While primarily for tuition at private and independent schools, many programs also accommodate books, tutoring, transportation, and other school-related expenses.
 States may offer public funds in the form of tax-credit scholarships, vouchers, education savings accounts (ESAs), or a combination of those options.

 Programs differ from state to state.
 Here are a few examples:

-- Ohio awarded more than 82,000 private school vouchers for the 2023–2024 school year—triple the number of previous years.
-The state’s income-based EdChoice Expansion Scholarship program awarded each K–8 student up to $6,166, while high school students received up to $8,408.
-The vouchers are for tuition only.
+- Ohio’s EdChoice Scholarship program awarded more than 89,000 private school vouchers last year—triple the number of previous years.
+The state awarded each K–8 student up to $6,166 and high school students received up to $8,408.
+While there is no income limit, voucher amounts are awarded on a sliding scale and are for tuition only.
+The school must submit each student’s scholarship application, the families provide income documentation, and the state disburses funds directly to the school.

-- Iowa’s Students First ESAs are $7,826 for the 2024–25 school year to cover private school tuition, fees, and other educational expenses such as textbooks and tutoring.
-ESA funds stay with the state until a student’s parent or guardian approves payment to the school.
+- Iowa is phasing into near-universal eligibility for its Students First ESAs in the 2025–26 school year, offering up to $7,826 to cover private school tuition, fees, and other educational expenses such as textbooks and tutoring.
+ESA funds stay with the state until a student’s parent or guardian approves payment to a participating private or independent school.

-- Arizona reports that its Empowerment Scholarship Account has aided more than 77,000 students at $4,000–9,000 each with even higher amounts going to students with disabilities.
-Those funds are put into a virtual account or prepaid debit card for families to use for private school tuition, tutors, or approved online education and homeschooling expenses.
+- Arizona reports that its Empowerment Scholarship Account—a program open to all Arizona K–12 families—has aided more than 83,000 students at $7,000–9,000 each with even higher amounts going to students with special needs.
+Funds are put into a virtual account or prepaid debit card for families to use for private school tuition, tutors, or approved online education and homeschooling expenses.

 - Florida has among the most state-funded programs benefitting private and independent school students.
-Step Up for Students details several options including scholarships prioritized by income, which averaged $7,800 per student in the 2023–2024 school year.
-The state ESA for students with unique abilities provided $10,000 on average.
+Step Up for Students details several options including scholarships prioritized by income, which averaged $8,100 per student in the 2024–2025 school year.
+The state ESA for students with unique abilities provides $10,000 on average.
 Florida also offers an ESA designed for homeschooling and programs to support tutoring and transportation.
+Families use an online portal to request payments or reimbursements from their designated ESA.

 How do you track the ever-changing landscape?

 Legislation is constantly evolving, and school leaders need to stay informed.
-The Education Commission of the States tracks the state funding sources for private school choice with detailed profiles of existing voucher programs, education savings accounts, and scholarship tax credits.
+The Education Commission of the States and EdChoice track state funding sources for private school choice with detailed profiles of existing voucher programs, education savings accounts, and scholarship tax credits.
 They track state education policies—including enacted and vetoed bills and pending legislation—and maintain a state legislation watchlist in various educational areas, including school choice.
 They also list requirements for private schools to participate in state-funded programs.

 School participation is optional.